Ueno Park: History

 Ueno Park occupies land once belonging to Kan'ei-ji, founded in 1625 in the "demon gate", the unlucky direction to the northeast of Edo Castle.
 Most of the temple buildings were destroyed in the Battle of Ueno in 1868 during the Boshin War, when the forces of the Tokugawa shogunate were defeated by those aiming at the restoration of imperial rule.
-In December of that year Ueno Hill became the property of the city of Tokyo, other than for the surviving temple buildings which include the five-storey pagoda of 1639, the Kiyomizu Kannondō (or Shimizudō) of 1631, and approximately coeval main gate (all designated as Important Cultural Properties of Japan).
+In December of that year Ueno Hill became the property of the city of Tokyo, other than for the surviving temple buildings which include the five-story pagoda of 1639, the Kiyomizu Kannondō (or Shimizudō) of 1631, and approximately coeval main gate (all designated as Important Cultural Properties of Japan).

 Various proposals were put forward for the use of the site as a medical school or hospital, but Dutch doctor Bauduin urged instead that the area be turned into a park.
 In January 1873 the Dajō-kan issued a notice providing for the establishment of public parks, noting that "in prefectures including Tokyo, Osaka, and Kyoto, there are places of historic interest, scenic beauty, and recreation and relaxation where people can visit and enjoy themselves, for example Sensō-ji and Kan'ei-ji..."
 This was the year after the foundation of Yellowstone, the world's first national park.

 Later that year Ueno Park was established, alongside Shiba, Asakusa, Asukayama, and Fukugawa Parks.
 It was administered first by the Home Ministry's Museum Bureau, then by the Ministry of Agriculture and Commerce, before passing to the Ministry of the Imperial Household.
 In 1924, in honour of the marriage of Hirohito, Ueno Park was presented to the city by Emperor Taishō, receiving the official name that lasts to this day of Ueno Onshi Kōen (上野恩賜公園), lit.
 "Ueno Imperial Gift Park".

+Following the end of World War II, Ueno Park became a prominent site of illegal drug trade and sex work, offered by cisgender panpan girls and assigned male at birth danshō (男娼) in women's clothes.
+Police Chief Eiichi Tanaka was at a forefront of fight with those, and led an intervention of a large group of policemen and politicians on Ueno Park on November 22, 1948.
+The intervention turned into a riot, with some of the danshō (including their leader Okiyo) beating and hitting Tanaka and the police.
+The public reaction was sympathetic to the sex workers resisting the widely maligned police, who would continue to crack down on the activity through the decades, eg. by closing the park after dark.